Released: 2008SCCD 441 | EAN: 8018344014418 | Buy CD

 A black kind of vocalism is expressed differently by Kim Sanders, a sophisticated Berliner soul singer.
 For the first time in a Nicola Conte’s album we find some male voices, as well as those of the newer and original ones of the international market.
 Josè James, a singer from New York who has been acknowledged by the European media thanks to the intuition of the famous dj Gilles Peterson.
 Josè James takes care of the great singer’s past tradition, those big names like Joe Williams, Nat King Cole and Mark Murphy, but using a timbre similar to the one typical of Andy Bey’s voice of the first years.
 Another fascinating voice is Philippe Weiss’ one, who gave us a memorable performance in “Caravan”, one of the most famous Duke Ellington’s pieces which, together with “Macedonia” by Dusko Gojkovic represents the unique unoriginal compositions of this work.

 “Rituals” signals a switch in Nicola Conte’s artistic career, further developed thanks to his effort in the creation of the songs and lyrics of the record.
-Just as it happened in the previous album, also here we find references to the literary culture dear to Nicola which helped him finding inspiration during the writing phase.
+Just as it happened in the previous album, also here we find references to the literary culture dear to Nicola which helped him find inspiration during the writing phase.

 Among the poet’s lectures which influenced the lyrics we find those of Dylan Thomas and the American Langstone Hughes.
 There are some pieces in the album which were inspired more than the others by the literature of these two writers.

 The first one is “Like Heavens In The Wind”, whose lyrics were performed by Josè James.
 His words are accompanied by the wind instruments with Till Bronner and Sandro Deidda, a valued musician from Campania who is present in seven pieces of the album.
 The other two songs in question are “I See All Shades Of You”, with Alice Ricciardi’s classical interpretation, and “The Nubian Queens”, where the drumming by the Finn Teppo Maikinen leaves immediately its mark.
-The solos by Fabrizio Bosso and Timo Lassy seems to be unbreakable till the end of the song.
+The solos by Fabrizio Bosso and Timo Lassy seem to be unbreakable till the end of the song.

 Another innovation immediately perceptible listening to “Rituals” is the compositive form, the colours, the feelings and the romantic mood which are expressed through the blue notes of the guitar played by Nicola Conte (here as an instrumentalist).
 Among the most famous great historical instrumentalists of the past Nicola Conte is influenced by Barney Kessel, Jim Hall, Wes Montgomery, Grant Green, Pat Martino, Gabor Szabo, Kenny Burrell.